Skip to main content

 10×10 Mini Sudoku Rules

-Ready to practice both?
-Launch Mini Sudoku and alternate between grid sizes for balanced training.
+Ready to play?
+Open Mini Sudoku and switch between grid sizes whenever you want.

 Common Mini Sudoku Mistakes to Avoid

-• Skipping pencil marks too early, which hides conflicts in 6×6 grids.
+• Skipping pencil marks early, then losing track of conflicts in 6×6 grids.

-• Forgetting to re-check regions after you fill a row or column — especially important in 3×2 boxes.
+• Forgetting to re-check the region after filling a row or column.
+Easy to miss in 3×2 boxes.

-• Chasing one number across the entire board instead of clearing the most constrained row or region first.
+• Chasing one digit across the whole board instead of clearing the most constrained row or region first.